ericsonga/APCSAReview/_sources/LoopBasics/lWhile.rst

 .. parsonsprob:: removeA
    :noindent:

    The following method has the correct code to return a string with all a's removed, but the code is mixed up.
 Drag the blocks from the left area into the correct order in the right area.
+Click on the "Check Me" button to check your solution.
    -----
    public static String remA(String s)
    {